How to Sell Online to Generation Z

 And that's not all.
 One of the other advantages of using a platform is of course their interfaces.

-In short, they provide you with everything you need to analyze your campaigns.
+In short, they provide you with everything you need to analyse your campaigns.

 Once you embark on the affiliation adventure, you might ask yourself a thousand different questions.
 For example: